 This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.
 For more information, please see my disclosures.

-Cutting the pennants for the banner
+1. Cut the pennants for the banner

 Once you receive your Silhouette Studio files, open the file titled “Fall Harvest Pennant Banner” to begin printing the flags, or pennants.

 You can stick with one solid color or alternate patterns on your pennants (go on, get crazy).
 The file comes with four pennant shapes per 12 x 12 sheet, so feel free to delete some of the pennants if you only want to cut 1-2 per sheet.

 Note: I used a 12 x 12-inch cutting mat and the same size of paper for this project.